 Philadelphia is home to an unparalleled collection of public art in every medium – sculptures, paintings, memorials, photographs, glass art, kinetic works, and murals.
 Over 650 of these artworks were commissioned through the City’s Percent for Art Programs.
-Sign up here to receive Percent for Art related news.
+Sign up to receive Percent for Art related news.
+Click on the map below to explore these artworks.

 PHDC and the Knight Foundation Announce ART IS ESSENTIAL